 Professor Kisor has extensive experience as a guest speaker and has a long list of published works.
 His presentations include ICOGRADA, Visualogue conference in Nagoya Japan Schools of Thoughts II, Art Center Los Angeles, Schools of Thoughts III, Art Center Los Angeles, Hear Say, University of the Arts, Philadelphia as well as lecturers at many other conferences and universities.
 His work has been published in AIGA Communication Annual, American Center for Design 100 Show, Print Regional Annual, Soul Design, Typographics 2, Typography Now Two and other regional and national publications.
 He is a contributor to the book, Teaching Motion Graphics, edited by, Steven Heller and a co-curator of the traveling exhibition of “New Dutch Graphic Design.”

-- Title: Chair and Professor
+- Title: Chair of Graphic Design

 Designed and created by DDM Marketing & Communications.